Structured sunflowers and canonical Ramsey properties: Introduction

 Rephrased in our terminology, the classical results of Erd\H{o}s and Rado state that the countably infinite pure set has the infinite sunflower property, and the class of finite sets has the finite sunflower property.

-We primarily discuss countable first-order relational structures.
-We will mostly be concerned with \Fr structures and classes, and we assume the reader is familiar with the basic theory of these.
-For us, a \emph{\Fr structure} is a countable ultrahomogeneous structure -- see \cite{Mac11}, \cite{Hod93} for more background.
-Recall that a countable structure $M$ is \emph{ultrahomogeneous} if each isomorphism between finitely generated substructures of $M$ extends to an automorphism of $M$.
+We primarily discuss countable first-order structures (often in a relational language), and we will mostly be concerned with \Fr structures and classes.
+For us, a \emph{\Fr structure} is a countably infinite ultrahomogeneous structure, and we refer to the class of finite structures embeddable in a \Fr structure as a \emph{\Fr class}.
+(Recall that a countable structure $M$ is \emph{ultrahomogeneous} if each isomorphism between finitely generated substructures of $M$ extends to an automorphism of $M$.)
+We assume the reader is familiar with the basic theory here -- see \cite{Mac11}, \cite{Hod93} for more background.